cn0047/stash/ed/mysql/README.md

 Aggregate (summary) functions such as COUNT(), MIN(), and SUM() ignore NULL values.
 The exception to this is COUNT(*), which counts rows

+Not NULL is important because we do not have to work on code level with int number `0` or `11` or `NULL` (wtf)!
+Also all data in DB have CONSISTENT representation.
+But `text` datatype is exception((( It's impossible to specify default value for `text`.

+It also depends on data stored in table, if we grab some data from somewhere and we cannot guarantee consistency on app level - have to use NULL.
+For example: we have spy bot, and bot can grab only email, or email and phone, or only name...
+So it is no way to figure out did bot found empty info or didn't find info, unless we use NULL.

 #### Options